Sienam Lulla

 From the lawyer's perspective: nothing changes.
 From the organization's perspective: everything changes.

-What a Unified Platform Actually Changes
+What a Unified Solution Actually Changes

 LOI to lease comparison becomes automatic.
 When both documents live in the same system, it's possible to compare them systematically — surfacing where the lease diverged from the agreed business terms before execution, not after.